Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Folder structure

 The folder stucture defines the folders that will be created within the directory.
 By default, only a scene folder will be created.
-Additional folders can be created, if desired, for each camera and target that you render.
+Additional folders can be created, if desired, for each camera and target (AOV) that you render.
 When all are enabled, the hierarchy will look like this directory/scene/camera/target/image.ext.

 Render settings